 In Agent Desktop, interactions can be associated with a case, be an email, and be associated with a thread.
 But what are the differences between these things?
 In this article, we explain the differences between cases, email, and threads.

 A case is an instance of customer service that is created to track all communications related to a specific customer request.
 Cases can be created manually in your contact center or automatically if they arrive there as email.
 By contrast, email is a specific type of channel customers use to interact with your contact center.
 In short, all emails are cases but not all cases are emails.

 When cases are created or emails arrive, the system automatically assigns a number to the case/email that is unique within your contact center (e.g., 14355); it is maintained as an active entity while the request is being worked on, and closed when the request is fulfilled.
 When email arrives at your contact center, it is directed to section My Cases; cases, on the other hand, can be created and found in various sections of Agent Desktop.

 A group of emails related to the same case is called an email thread.
-Threads are created when the system matches in-reply-to email headers.
-Additionally, when you reply to a customer’s request for the first time, the system will generate a unique thread identifier and attach it to the email subject.
+When you reply to a customer’s request for the first time, the system will generate a unique thread identifier.
+Depending on your system configuration, this identifier may be either attached to the email subject or hidden in an email header.
 Unlike the case number, the email thread identifier may contain both numbers and letters (e.g., JXA6PDRNQ2SO) and is intended primarily for automatic processing.

-For example, when a new email comes in, the system will analyze the subject to see if there is a matching email header.
-If a matching header is found and recognized, the system will automatically assign that email to the corresponding case.
-Depending on your service configuration, the system may also attempt to deliver that email to you if you have previously worked on this case.
+For example, when a new email comes in, the system will look for a thread ID and check if it matches any of the existing cases.
+If a thread ID is found and recognized, the system will automatically assign that email to the corresponding case.
+Depending on your service configuration, the system also may attempt to deliver that email to you if you have previously worked on this case.